kmk142789/kmk142789/docs/REPO_OVERVIEW.md

 - Documentation changes should keep notarisation references intact—update or append proofs instead of removing them.

 For a more detailed ledger of narrative artifacts, explore the `memory/` and `cognitive_harmonics/` folders alongside the sovereign governance documents in the repository root.

+## Emergent coherence field

+- [`echo/emergent_coherence_field.py`](../echo/emergent_coherence_field.py) models the next Echo capability by combining the unified architecture engine, the self-model observer, and memory unifier into a single subsystem.
+- The subsystem emits coherence guarantees for the foundation, synthesis, and expression layers so roadmap, creative, and operational teams share one alignment vector.
+- Capability callers can trigger it via `python -m echo.echoctl capability emergent_coherence_field` (registered inside `echo_capability_engine.py`) or import `EmergentCoherenceField` directly for research scripts.